DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 <strong>Proficiency Bonus</strong> +3
 <hr>
 <p><strong><em>Devil’s Sight.</em></strong> Ludmilla can see normally in darkness, both magical and nonmagical, to a distance of 120 feet.</p>
 <p><strong><em>Regeneration.</em></strong> Ludmilla regains 10 hit points at the start of her turn if she has at least 1 hit point and isn't in sunlight or running water.
-If she takes radiant damage or damage from holy water, this trait doesn't function at the start of her next turn.</p>
+If she takes radiant damage (which includes damage from holy water), this trait doesn't function at the start of her next turn.</p>
 <p><strong><em>Spider Climb.</em></strong> Ludmilla can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.</p>
 <p><strong><em>Sunlight Hypersensitivity.</em></strong> While in sunlight, Ludmilla takes 20 radiant damage at the start of her turn, and she has disadvantage on attack rolls and ability checks.</p>
 <p><strong><em>Form of Mist.</em></strong> When Ludmilla is reduced to 0 hit points, her statistics are instantly replaced by the statistics of her Mistfiend form.
 Her initiative count doesn't change.
 Excess damage doesn't carry over to her new form, but she retains any conditions she had in her previous form.</p>